sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 {% include figure.html path="assets/img/2025-04-28-scalable-mcts/mcts_parallelism.png" class="img-fluid" %}

 <div class="caption">
-    Diagram taken from Chaslot et al.<d-cite key="chaslot2008parallel"></d-cite>
+  Diagram comparing various approaches to parallelizing MCTS.
+From Chaslot et al.<d-cite key="chaslot2008parallel"></d-cite>
 </div>

 ### Leaf Parallelism

 Leaf parallelism focuses on the simulation phase of MCTS.
 By distributing the rollout simulations across multiple workers, it achieves a high degree of parallelism with minimal coordination overhead.
 Once we expand a new leaf node, we execute rollouts on multiple different workers, getting more rollout results in the same amount of wall-clock time.
 Leaf parallelism reduces the variance of our rollouts, giving us more precise estimates of the true value of a given node.
 Similar to root parallelism, leaf parallelism requires no communication between worker machines until the results of the rollouts are aggregated.
 Although leaf parallelism increases the speed of statistical accumulation, its effectiveness can be limited by the quality of rollouts.
 If early simulations indicate a low value, running more simulations can be a complete waste of compute.
-Chaslot et al. find that the strength of leaf parallelism is rather low, and suggest that it is not a good way to parallelize MCTS<d-cite key="chaslot2008parallel"></d-cite>.
+Chaslot et al. find that the strength of leaf parallelism is rather low and suggest that it is not a good way to parallelize MCTS<d-cite key="chaslot2008parallel"></d-cite>.

 ### Root Parallelism

 Root parallelism takes the approach of distributing all phases onto separate worker machines.
 Each worker uses MCTS to build a **separate** tree concurrently.
 This approach is straightforward and avoids the complexities associated with managing shared memory.
 It is analogous to ensemble methods in machine learning where multiple models (trees, in this case) vote on the best action.
-Each tree explores different trajectories independently, which can provide a broader exploration of the state space but may result in redundant computations.
+Each tree explores different trajectories independently, which can provide a broader exploration of the state space but may result in redundant computations<d-cite key="chaslot2008parallel"></d-cite>.
 The independence of each tree allows for diverse explorations of the search space, increasing the likelihood of escaping local optima that a single search might get trapped in<d-cite key="chaslot2008parallel"></d-cite>.
 When the available time is spent, we aggregate the results of the different trees and select the most promising action based on a majority vote or averaging method.
 Workers do not share information with each other until the final aggregation step, so this method requires minimal communication.
 While root parallelism is easy to implement and requires little communication, it often lacks efficiency because all instances explore the same or similar states without leveraging the knowledge gained by others.

 ### Tree Parallelism

 Finally, we describe tree parallelism, which will be the focus for the remainder of this blog post.
 This approach, widely used in modern distributed MCTS implementations and the AlphaGo line of work<d-cite key="schrittwieser2024questions"></d-cite>, enables multiple threads or processes to operate on the same tree simultaneously.
 Tree parallelism accelerates tree expansion by allowing concurrent operations on different parts of the tree.
 However, the primary challenge lies in striking a balance between maximizing computational resource utilization and ensuring sufficient focus on the most promising parts of the tree.
-Achieving this balance is crucial to maintain efficiency while avoiding the pitfalls of redundant or misleading exploration.
+Achieving this balance is crucial to maintaining efficiency while avoiding the pitfalls of redundant or misleading exploration.

 There are several compelling reasons to parallelize MCTS:

 -   Parallelism enables exploration of more of the game tree, increasing the likelihood of discovering the optimal trajectory (sequence of actions).
 -   It makes full use of accelerators (GPUs, TPUs, etc.).

-Yet at the same time there are many reasons to work sequentially:
+Yet at the same time, there are many reasons to work sequentially:

 -   MCTS relies on the statistics gathered from previous iterations to guide future decisions.
 In parallel implementations, these statistics may become inconsistent or outdated due to simultaneous updates, potentially leading to suboptimal traversal of the search tree.
--   Evaluating actions that are far away the optimal trajectory may actively hurt us, as approximation errors and variability in rollouts can make bad moves seem promising in the short term<d-cite key="schrittwieser2024questions"></d-cite>.
+-   Evaluating actions that are far away from the optimal trajectory may actively hurt us, as approximation errors and variability in rollouts can make bad moves seem promising in the short term<d-cite key="schrittwieser2024questions"></d-cite>.
 -   Managing concurrent access to the tree and ensuring data integrity introduces complexity.
 For instance, race conditions or data overwrites could corrupt the search process<d-cite key="steinmetz2020more"></d-cite>.

-To address these challenges, techniques such as lock-free programming, virtual loss, and transposition-table driven scheduling (TDS) have been developed to manage these issues.
+To address these challenges, techniques such as lock-free programming, virtual loss, and transposition driven scheduling have been developed to manage these issues.
 Below, we will expand on these different techniques and explain how they are used to implement tree parallelism effectively.

 ## Lock-Based Tree Parallelism

 As mentioned, one of the main challenges with tree parallelism is dealing with resource contention.
 There are two main approaches used in the literature: **global mutex** and **local mutex** methods.
 Global mutex methods lock the entire tree such that only one thread can access the tree at a time.
-However, rollouts (phase 3) can still be completed in parallel, since they don't modify the tree.
+However, rollouts (phase 3) can still be completed in parallel since they don't modify the tree.
 Locking the entire tree creates a bottleneck that prevents speedups when scaling to a large number of threads.
 So, while this approach is easy to implement due to its straightforward synchronization, the limited scalability is a huge issue that cannot be ignored.

 Local mutex methods make locking much more fine-grained, allowing for multiple workers to work in parallel on the same tree.
 In local mutex methods, threads only lock the node they are currently working on.
 Since this allows multiple workers to operate on different parts of the tree, local mutex methods have much greater scalability compared to global mutex methods.
 However, while this method increases parallelism, it also increases overhead since we have to manage multiple locks.
 To mitigate this, Chaslot et al. recommend using fast-access mutexes like spinlocks, which are designed for situations where threads are expected to hold locks for very short durations<d-cite key="chaslot2008parallel"></d-cite>.